mobin-ism/E-Commerce-API/README.md

 # E Commerce API

-An advanced Todo application built with Node.js (v22.11.0), NestJS and Postgres.
+An E commerce application built with Node.js (v22.11.0), NestJS and Postgres.
 This app allows users to manage products across different categories and allows users to mange orders.

 ---